‘I’ll always remember her smile’: Camilla’s TV tribute to Queen on eve of funeral

-‘I will always remember her smile’ : Camilla’s tribute to the Queen to be televised on eve of funeral
+‘I will always remember her smile’: Camilla’s tribute to the Queen to be televised on eve of funeral

 The Queen Consort’s pre-recorded words about the late monarch will be shown on television on Sunday evening